iO-Academy/23-jan-pizza-be/README.md

 # **Testing**

-Jest has been installed for testing, to run tests - input the below in the command line
+Jest has been installed for testing, to run tests - input the below in the command line within the project directory

 ````
-Run npm test
+npm tests
 ````

 # **Built with**